Topological Phases in Non-Hermitian Nonlinear-Eigenvalue Systems: Introduction

-Widespread interest has been attracted in topological phases of nonlinear systems.
-People desire to understand how to generalize the well developed BBC and topological characterization from linear to nonlinear systems.
+There has been widespread interest in the topological phases of nonlinear systems, in the desire to understand how to generalize the well-developed BBC and topological characterization from linear to nonlinear systems.
 There are two types of nonlinear systems.
 The first type is the widely studied nonlinear-eigenvector systems.
-It emerges naturally in topological photonics in the presence of Kerr effect \cite{PhysRevLett.117.143901,10.1063/1.5142397,Sone2024,Szameit2024,PhysRevLett.134.093801,PhysRevLett.134.093801}, topolectric circuits by adding nonlinear electronic components \cite{Hadad2018,doi:10.1073/pnas.2106411118,PhysRevResearch.5.L012041}, and mechanical metamaterials of masses connected by nonlinear springs \cite{PhysRevB.100.014302}.
-The impact of nonlinearity on boundary states gives rise to unique topological phenomena intertwined with soliton \cite{PhysRevLett.100.013905,Zhang2020,PhysRevX.11.041057,PhysRevLett.128.093901,PhysRevB.107.184313,Choi2024,coen2024nonlinear} and synchronization \cite{PhysRevResearch.4.023211,Moille2025,https://doi.org/10.1002/advs.202408460}, and a potential realization of high-performance topological lasers \cite{Leefmans2024}.
-The BBC of the topological phases in this type of nonlinear systems has been constructed by directly defining topological invariants on the nonlinear eigevectors \cite{Sone2024,doi:10.1126/science.aba8725}.
-The second type is the less explored nonlinear-eigenvalue systems \cite{Güttel_Tisseur_2017}.
-It occurs in photonic systems in the medium with frequency-dependent permittivity \cite{PhysRevB.50.16835,PhysRevA.78.033834,8937095,8358010,PhysRevE.106.035304,LI2022108835,photonics10050523,PhysRevA.109.043518}, in elastic metamaterials \cite{PhysRevB.110.174305}, and quantum open and many-body systems \cite{PhysRevA.94.022105,PhysRevB.111.045137}.
+It emerges naturally in topological photonics in the presence of the Kerr effect \cite{PhysRevLett.117.143901,10.1063/1.5142397,Sone2024,Szameit2024,PhysRevLett.134.093801}, topolectric circuits by adding nonlinear electronic components \cite{Hadad2018,doi:10.1073/pnas.2106411118,PhysRevResearch.5.L012041}, and mechanical metamaterials of masses connected by nonlinear springs \cite{PhysRevB.100.014302}.
+The impact of nonlinearity on boundary states gives rise to unique topological phenomena intertwined with the soliton \cite{PhysRevLett.100.013905,Zhang2020,PhysRevX.11.041057,PhysRevLett.128.093901,PhysRevB.107.184313,Choi2024,coen2024nonlinear} and synchronization \cite{PhysRevResearch.4.023211,Moille2025,https://doi.org/10.1002/advs.202408460}, and a potential realization of high-performance topological lasers \cite{Leefmans2024}.
+The BBC of the topological phases in this type of nonlinear systems has been constructed by directly defining topological invariants on the nonlinear eigenvectors \cite{Sone2024,doi:10.1126/science.aba8725}.
+The second type is the less explored nonlinear-eigenvalue systems \cite{Guttel_Tisseur_2017}.
+It occurs in photonic systems in a medium with frequency-dependent permittivity \cite{PhysRevB.50.16835,PhysRevA.78.033834,8937095,8358010,PhysRevE.106.035304,LI2022108835,photonics10050523,PhysRevA.109.043518}, in elastic metamaterials \cite{PhysRevB.110.174305}, and quantum open and many-body systems \cite{PhysRevA.94.022105,PhysRevB.111.045137}.
 It has been found that the topological phases of this type of systems cannot be uniquely determined by the Hamiltonian alone.
 Furthermore, their eigenvalues may become complex even in the Hermitian case.
 They make the exploration of the BBC and topological characterization of their topological phases troublesome.
 Only recently, a method was proposed to reveal the BBC of the real-band topological phases of a nonlinear-eigenvalue system by mapping the system to an auxiliary linear system \cite{PhysRevLett.132.126601}.
-However, an open question remains regarding nonlinear-eigenvalue systems with topological phases, particularly photonic systems, which typically possess non-Hermiticity caused by optical gain, loss, and non-reciprocity effects \cite{PhysRevLett.121.213902,Leefmans2024}.
-This non-Hermiticity can lead to a breakdown of the BBC \cite{PhysRevLett.116.133903,PhysRevLett.120.146402,PhysRevLett.121.086803,PhysRevLett.123.066404,PhysRevLett.124.086801}.
+However, an open question remains regarding nonlinear-eigenvalue systems with topological phases, particularly photonic systems, which typically possess non-Hermiticity caused by optical gain, loss, and nonreciprocity effects \cite{PhysRevLett.121.213902,Leefmans2024}.
+This non-Hermiticity can lead to a breakdown of the BBC \cite{PhysRevLett.116.133903,PhysRevLett.120.146402,PhysRevLett.121.086803,PhysRevLett.123.066404,PhysRevLett.124.086801,PhysRevLett.124.056802}.
 Thus, it is highly desirable to solve the problem of how to characterize the non-Hermitian topological phases in nonlinear-eigenvalue systems.